bolaft/diannotator/README.md

 # Taxonomy Format:

 When a CSV file is loaded, a taxonomy must be chosen before annotation can begin.
-Taxonomies are saved in the JSON format.
+Taxonomies are saved in JSON format.
 Their fields are:

 #### `name`